belgianGeek/BadassBoard/README.md

 This project intent to be an open source, self-hosted replacement for services like _start.me_.

-Please not that this a project intented to LEARN web development.
+Please note that this a project intented to LEARN web development.
 So do not expect a beautifully amazing state-of-the-art stuff :innocent: .
 This might contains bugs or missing features you would LOVE to use.
-You're in that case ?
-Well, the deal is really simple : open a GitHub issue, a pull request or email me :wink: .
+You're in such case ?
+Well, the deal is really simple : open a GitHub issue or a pull request :wink: .

 Its features includes :

 - RSS reader ;
-- Weather forecast (thanks to the _OpenWeatherMap_ API) => you'll need a token to use this thing ;
+- Weather forecast (thanks to the _OpenWeatherMap_ API) ;
 - Web shortcuts to several websites (based on the DuckDuckGo _Bangs_ system) ;
 - Audio streaming from YouTube thanks to the _Invidious_ API (both playlists, mixes and videos are supported) ;
 - IT units converter (only from bytes to terabytes for now) ;
 - Instant Youtube Search ;
 - Basic chatbot ;
+- A YouTube channel ID to RSS converter ;

 All of that available through a (nice ?) and customizable UI.

-**NB: This is still in beta stage, so please be patient and indulgent :grin:**

 # Installation

 You must have [Node.js](http://nodejs.org) installed on your system.
 If this is not the case, please follow this link : https://nodejs.org/en/download/.

-Then, you can clone this repo or download the files using the download button in upper right corner of the main page, or by downloading the `.zip` file in the releases tab.
+Then, you can clone this repo or download the files using the download button in upper right corner of the main page, or by downloading the `.zip` file in the [releases](https://github.com/belgianGeek/BadassBoard/releases) tab.

-Once Node.js is installed, open a terminal/console in the project's root directory on your computer and install the dependencies by running the command `npm install` or `yarn install`.
+Once Node.js is installed, open a terminal/console in the project's root directory on your computer and install the dependencies by running the command `npm install`.

 :point_right: **Please note that this last step won't work if you do not have Node.js installed**.

 # How to use it ?

 First, make sure you are in the project's root directory.
-Then, you can launch the app by running the command `npm run start` or `yarn start` in your console.
+Then, you can launch the app by running the command `npm run start` in your console.

 If you are connected to the Internet, you should get a nice message in your console, saying that you can connect to the app by typing `http://<your_IP>:8080` or `http://<your_hostname>:8080`in your web browser.